 However, there’s yet to be a change in the tiered tax structure for private foundations.
 Under current tax law, which remains the same, a foundation can reduce its tax rate on net investment income from 2% to 1% if both of the following are true:

 - The foundation makes qualifying distributions during the tax year of an amount at least equal to the fair market value of its assets for the year multiplied by its average percentage payout for the previous five years plus 1% of its net investment income for the year.

 - The foundation wasn’t liable for the excise tax for failure to distribute income for any of the previous five years.

 A private foundation may want to review its activities and consider accelerating amounts deductible under the minimum required distribution in the current tax year to cut its tax liability.
 Strategic planning and projections can help determine how this could affect future years.

 A private foundation that’s distributed more than its minimum required distribution in a previous year may have an excess distribution carryforward, but it must be used within five years.
 Having a strategic plan in place can be invaluable in determining what steps a foundation can take to increase the use of any carryforwards.

 Capital Gains and Losses

-Net capital gains are added to net investment income used to calculate a foundation’s excise tax.
+Net capital gains are added to the net investment income used to calculate a foundation’s excise tax.

-Your foundation should review its portfolio to determine whether you want to trigger capital gains before the end of the year to offset excess capital losses.
-Depending on the circumstances, your foundation could then repurchase the sold assets or buy replacement investment assets, which would result in a stepped-up tax basis that will reduce the future gain when the investment asset is eventually sold.
-Alternatively, you may want to trigger losses to offset capital gains.
+Depending on the circumstances, a foundation could repurchase the sold assets or buy replacement investment assets.
+This would result in a stepped-up tax basis that would reduce the future gain when the investment asset is eventually sold.
+Alternatively, a foundation may want to trigger losses to offset capital gains.

 Privately Held Stock and Highly Appreciated Property